cpp-linter/clang-tools-pip/README.rst

 --------

 - Binaries are statically linked for improved portability.
+- Binaries can be specified installed for increased flexibility.
 - Binaries are checked with SHA512 checksum.
 This ensures:

   1. Downloads are not corrupted.